-We discovered strong and highly significant anchoring effects in this context (5.9% increase), although as in Contemporary art the residual from past price seemed to be relatively unimportant and less significant.
-This preliminary evidence suggests, although we have not controlled for substitution yet, anchoring is at work in this dataset.
+We discovered strong and highly significant anchoring effects in this context (5.9% increase), although, just as in our findings for Contemporary art, the residual from past price seemed to be relatively unimportant and less significant.
+This preliminary evidence suggests that, although we have not controlled for substitution yet, anchoring is at work in this dataset.
 The R2 value is much lower due to the very high variation in our data, but the F-statistic is extremely high indicating that our regression variables do seem to be relevant.
 As in both the original results of Beggs & Graddy and our replication of their work, we found that time effects seemed to be relatively weak, though they are highly significant.
 Hence, our next Q1 and Q2 regressions, designed to control for substitution, should yield more precise and accurate insight into anchoring effects.

 ANCHORING CROSS-EFFECTS